'No smoking gun,' 'We are all Mohammed bin Salman,' say crown prince supporters

 Saudi Arabia, one of Washington’s closest Arab allies, officially dismissed what it called the “negative, false and unacceptable assessment in the report pertaining to the kingdom’s leadership”, according to a statement from the Ministry of Foreign Affairs.

-The ministry added that those responsible for the “heinous murder” had been tried in Saudi courts and that “justice was served.”
+The ministry added that those responsible for the “heinous crime” had been tried in Saudi courts and that “justice was served.”

 Riyadh has denied any involvement by the crown prince, also known as MbS.